 Regally positioned opposite the Tuileries gardens on a grand arcaded avenue.
-A great Right Bank location very near both the Musée du Louvre and cutting-edge fashion shops.
+A great Right Bank location very near both the [node:168630] and cutting-edge fashion shops.

 160 sumptuous rooms and suites have kept their Louis XVI styling but been recently redone in gentle pastel shades and seductive satins.
 Bathrooms are grandiosely marble with separate shower and bath.
 The suites, most of them overlooking the Tuileries gardens, are bigger than most Parisian apartments, with vast salons and dressing rooms.
 The Presidential Suite on the 1st floor has vast windows overlooking the Tuileries and can be linked up with adjoining suites – or the entire floor if you wish.
 The 7th-floor Belle Etoile Suite is decked out in 19th-century style complete with butlers' pantry and has a vast roof terrace for sunning in splendour.